 A team of archaeologists from the University of Sheffield are involved in an exciting project to excavate the remains of Sheffield Castle.
 They hope to reveal its lost and colourful history: from highlighting its powerful position in the North of England to its use as a prison for Mary Queen of Scots.
 But this is only the beginning.
 The excavations are central to a project to use archaeology to help regenerate the Castlegate part of the city.

 The story so far

-Bringing Sheffield’s lost medieval castle to life
+Bringing the castle to life

-In another facet of this interdisciplinary project, the Castle has been brought to life in a unique augmented reality experience, believed to be the most accurate visual impression of the castle ever produced.
+In another facet of this interdisciplinary project, the castle has been brought to life in a unique augmented reality experience, believed to be the most accurate visual impression of the castle ever produced.